gustavocarnivali/PPINP/README.md

 - **score.txt:** protein connections found in the graph with its score.
 - **outputsignalp.txt:** SignalP output with the name and location of the proteins found.
 - **outputtargetp.txt:** Output from TargetP with the name and location of the proteins found.
 - **outputtmhmm.txt:** TMHMM output with the name and location of the proteins found.

+### The manufactured code is available here.
+Example entries and programs used can be obtained from their respective websites or from the download link........